 The Town voted to go forward with a new library.
 The project is now in the hands of the Sharon Standing Building Committee.

-The Library Foundation is committed to defraying the Town’s cost by raising money for the Sharon Public Library through its Capital Campaign.
+The Library Foundation is committed to raising money for the enhancements of the new Sharon Public Library building through its Capital Campaign.